Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-The biggest advantage of Algorithm \ref{medoid_alg} (in fact of \emph{all} our proposed algorithms) compared to an embedding approach becomes obvious from Figure \ref{plots_experiments_median1TIME}, which shows the running times of the experiments shown in Figure \ref{plots_experiments_median1}: although the running times of the embedding methods grow linearly with the number of input statements too (indicated by the orange curves) and thus asymptotically equal the running time of Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian}, in practice the latter are vastly superior concerning running time, even without making use of their potential of simple and highly efficient parallelization.
-Note that their running times are independent of $errorprob$ and, of course, of the choice of a dimension of the space for the embedding, while the running times of the embedding methods tend to increase with these quantities (third row and difference between left and right in the first and second row).
-For some reason, the running time of the embedding approach based on GNMDS in case of a 2-dimensional embedding and $errorprob=0$ compared to $0<errorprob<0.6$ does not support this general observation.
-We do not have an explanation for this, but repeated these time measurements a second time on another computer and obtained the same results.
-All experiments shown in Figures \ref{plots_experiments_median1} and \ref{plots_experiments_median1TIME} were performed in MATLAB R2015a on a MacBook Pro with 2.6 GHz Intel Core i7 and 8 GB 1600 MHz DDR3.
-Within MATLAB we invoked R 3.2.2 for computing the SOE embedding. \\
+The biggest advantage of Algorithm \ref{medoid_alg} (in fact of \emph{all} our proposed algorithms) compared to an ordinal embedding approach becomes obvious from the plots in the third and fourth row of Figure \ref{plots_experiments_median1}, which show the running times of the experiments shown in the plots in the two top rows: For a fixed size $|\dataset|$ of the data set, like the running times of our proposed algorithms and the method by \citeauthor{crowdmedian}, the running time of the embedding approach with any of the considered embedding algorithms also grows linearly with the number $|\mathcal{S}|$ of input statements (indicated by the orange curves).
+However, in practice Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} are vastly superior in terms of running time compared to the embedding approach, even without making use of their potential of simple and highly efficient parallelization.
+For example, when all statements are provided as input, $errorprob=0$, and the embedding dimension is chosen as two, the running time of the embedding approach is between 10 seconds (when using the SOE algorithm) and 141 seconds (when using the t-STE algorithm), while Algorithm \ref{medoid_alg} or the method by \citeauthor{crowdmedian} only run for 0.01 seconds (3rd row, 1st plot).
+Note that the running times of Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} are independent of $errorprob$ and, of course, of the choice of a dimension of the space of the embedding.
+The running times of the embedding algorithms tend to increase with the embedding dimension (e.g., differences between the first and the third plot in the third row).
+The running time of the SOE algorithm also increases with $errorprob$ (4th row, 2nd \& 3rd plot).
+For the GNMDS algorithm this holds for $errorprob\geq 0.1$.
+The running times of the STE and t-STE algorithms vary non-monotonically with $errorprob$.
+All experiments shown in Figure \ref{plots_experiments_median1} were performed in \textsc{Matlab} R2015a on a MacBook Pro with 2.6~GHz Intel Core i7 and 8 GB 1600 MHz DDR3.
+Within \textsc{Matlab} we invoked R 3.2.2 for computing the SOE embedding.
+In order to make a fair comparison we did not use MEX files in the implementation of Algorithm \ref{medoid_alg} or the method by \citeauthor{crowdmedian}.\\